pluginever/wc-min-max-quantities/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WC Min Max Quantities is an extension that enhances control over your sell.
+Min Max Quantities for WooCommerce is an extension that enhances control over your sell.
 It enables you to set a special rule over the cart total and also the number of products.
 You can also set special rule for individual products too.

 # Description